The Challenge of Our Day ... Telemedicine Solutions

 We ask that patients not arrive early for appointments and we also request that family members not accompany the patient to the office, unless necessary.
 Gone are the typical doctor's office magazines and the like.
 Hand sanitizer, disposable towels and gloves are provided where indicated and all surfaces are sanitized on schedule.

 For anyone who should develop fever, cough or difficulty breathing during this outbreak, call your doctor rather than simply appearing at the doctor's office unannounced.
 Viral testing is ongoing at sites throughout Louisiana.
 Avoiding the doctor's office may spare other patients from contracting the illness.
 Your doctor may advise you where to go, what to do and how to be tested. if you think you may be ill, wearing a face mask and isolating yourself from others is indicated.
 Yet, higher fever or breathing difficulty would certainly require hospital emergency evaluation.

 If an active COVID-19 viral infection (or known exposure) is confirmed, doctors might recommend a medication like hydroxychloroquine (Plaquenil) or potentially the non-prescription herbal medicine quercetin.
 Research continues to evaluate these and other medications potentially to be used as treatment or even as prophylaxis (early treatment or prevention).

 At Northlake Urology we have a very cautious but very optimistic outlook.
-Americans will and all of humanity must .. pull together to defeat this viral nemesis.
-May God bless our efforts and see us through!
+Americans have nearly beaten yet another nemesis.
+May God continue to bless our efforts and see us through!